Share to:

 2024 U.S. Senate campaigns

-On October 10, 2023, Garvey announced that he was running in the 2024 United States Senate elections in California as a Republican.[49][18]
-Garvey is seeking the Senate seat that was held by Democrat Dianne Feinstein from 1992 until her death in 2023; following Feinstein's death, Democrat Laphonza Butler was appointed to the seat by California Governor Gavin Newsom subject to a partial term special election to fill Feinstein's remaining term.
+On October 10, 2023, Garvey announced that he was running in the 2024 United States Senate elections in California as a Republican.[50][18]
+Garvey sought the Senate seat that was held by Democrat Dianne Feinstein from 1992 until her death in 2023; following Feinstein's death, Democrat Laphonza Butler was appointed to the seat by California Governor Gavin Newsom subject to a partial term special election to fill Feinstein's remaining term.
 In the March 2024 top-two primary Garvey advanced to the November election for the term starting in January 2025 facing Democratic U.S. Representative Adam Schiff, the first-place candidate by only 3,478 votes.[3]
-Garvey won the partial term special election primary to replace Laphonza Butler with that term ending in January 2025, and will face Schiff in that election.[3]
+Garvey won the partial term special election primary to replace Laphonza Butler with that term ending in January 2025, but lost to Schiff in the November election.[51]

 Political positions